broadinstitute/gatk/README.md

       Look for the line that says `See the test report at`.
       If TestNG itself crashes there will be no report generated.

+* We use [Broad Jenkins](https://gatk-jenkins.broadinstitute.org/view/Performance/) for our long-running tests and performance tests.
+    * To add a performance test (requires Broad-ID), you need to make a "new item" in Jenkins and make it a "copy" instead of a blank project.
+You need to base it on either the "-spark-" jobs or the other kind of jobs and alter the commandline.

 * To output stack traces for `UserException` set the environment variable `GATK_STACKTRACE_ON_USER_EXCEPTION=true`

 ##General guidelines for GATK4 developers